MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportetwevent8.md

 ### -param EventDescription [in]

 The description text for the event.
-This text string must be &lt;= STORPORT_ETW_MAX_DESCRIPTION_LENGTH.
+This text string must be <= STORPORT_ETW_MAX_DESCRIPTION_LENGTH.

 ### -param EventKeywords [in]